ericdSG/python-package/README.md

     > **Note**
     >
-    > Editable mode means that any local changes take effect immediately.
-The
+    > Editable mode (`-e`) means that any local changes take effect immediately.
-    > trailing `.` will install the current directory, so make sure you are in
+    > The trailing `.` will install the current directory, so make sure you are
-    > the repo top-level directory.
+    > in the repo top-level directory.

 ## :rocket: Testing your installation works

-Ensure the conda environment `package-demo` is activated, open the interactive Python interpreter, import the test method and try it out!
+Ensure the conda environment `package-demo` is activated, open the interactive Python interpreter, import the test method, and try it out!

 ```bash
 (package-demo) python-package $ python